Can I Sue a Municipality in Texas for my Injuries?

+Are you wondering how to sue the city for negligence?
 In Texas, you have the right to bring a lawsuit against a municipality or any other government entity responsible for your injuries.
 However, these kinds of claims are a bit different from a regular plaintiff’s lawsuit as they are subject to special rules and procedures outlined by the Tort Claims Act.

-If you a planning to sue a government entity for your injuries, it is essential that you hire an attorney who is knowledgeable and experienced with the Tort Claims Act.
+If you are planning to sue a government entity for your injuries, it is essential that you hire an attorney who is knowledgeable and experienced with the Tort Claims Act.
 Thomas J. Henry has handled government injury lawsuits for more than 30 years.

-The Texas Tort Claims Act is a set of statutes used to determine when a governmental entity may be liable for tortuous conduct and regulating the process by which a claim can be brought against a governmental entity in the state of Texas.
+The Texas Tort Claims Act is a set of statutes used to determine when a governmental entity may be liable for tortious conduct and regulating the process by which a claim can be brought against a governmental entity in the state of Texas.

 Prior to the Texas Tort Claims Act, state and local governments held what is called “sovereign immunity.”
 This meant individuals were barred from recovering damages from state or local governments for injuries resulting from the negligent or reckless actions of government employees or officers performing governmental functions.